mustawtfa/mustawtfa/README.md

 - **Drive Innovation:** Enhance AI capabilities with custom model training and further integrate Drome.
 - **Formalize & Integrate:** Become a legally established global tech leader with a unified ecosystem of Vertex products.
 - **Diversify:** Venture into music, animation, anti-cheat tech, and new gaming experiences.
-- **Contribute Locally:** Boost Turkey’s tech scene through job creation and technology education.
+- **Contribute Locally:** Boost Turkiye's tech scene through job creation and technology education.

 ## Personal Ethos & Ambition 💡
 At just 15, I believe passion and determination know no age.
 I strive to foster a collaborative, open, and forward-thinking community.
-Through Vertex, I aim to inspire young developers and reshape the future of AI and tech—both in Turkey and around the world.
+Through Vertex, I aim to inspire young developers and reshape the future of AI and tech—both in Turkiye and around the world.

 ---